 Initially, we approached our local authority and we didn’t get a response, we then contacted a local independent fostering agency and we just weren’t comfortable with their approach.
 Finally, we contacted Capstone Foster Care after ‘Googling’ local fostering agencies and knew we had found the right agency for us.

 Personally, I struggled to come to peace with working with an independent foster agency which is a private organisation.
-I know now though, that Capstone’s investment in MATS (Multi-disciplinary Assessment & Treatment Services) makes a huge difference to lives of children who find themselves in care.
+I know now though, that Capstone’s investment in MATTS (Multi-disciplinary Assessment Treatment & Therapy Service) makes a huge difference to lives of children who find themselves in care.

 The service includes social workers, child psychotherapists, play therapists, dyadic developmental psychotherapists, social pedagogues, support workers, and educational specialists.
 This gamut of experts is completely available to children, young people and carers.